Watercolor: light, shadow and direction of light

 Watercolor and sketch are the easiest ways to test your perception of light and its representation in an artwork.
 It is much faster than doing the same in pastel, acrylic or oil, especially if you are a beginner and you have to learn everything: composition, values, contrast, perspective and color mixing, as well as brush stroke.
 Adding visible areas of different values helps.
 Most people, who draw and paint frequently, assume it an organically critical and absolutely necessary aspect of painting.

-Spring walks in the village, watercolor, ready painting, 24 x 18 in or 61 x 46 cm
+Spring walks in the village, is a large painting, 24 x 18 in or 61 x 46 cm, and so was its sketch, the other is Spring barn, also 24 x 18 in or 61 x 46 cm

 Spring colors, cheerful and lovely, yet simple